matchmakers69/react-query-with-MUI/README.md

 ## useQuery properties

 - isLoading
 - isFetching
+- isError

+### isError

-### isLoading vs isFetching
+### isLoading

-#### isLoading

-- Deduping multiple requests for the same data into a single request
+- no cached data, plus isFetching - we have no cached data to display

-#### isFetching
+### isFetching

-- Deduping multiple requests for the same data into a single request
+- the async query function has not been resolved yet - promise based library for example - Promise is not resolved yet